Academixedu/Adv_Java-Notes/Threads.md

 - **Create an Instance of the Subclass:**    After defining your thread class, you create an instance of it.

 - **Start the Thread:**   Call the start() method on the instance to begin the execution of the thread.
 This causes the run() method to be executed in a new thread.

+Example Code to Create a Thread using "extends" keyword